ALRW/dayAsADev/courseSections/section6.md

 Add a commit message and then click on `Commit changes`

 Excellent.
 We have now made changes on the Github computer.
-Now on your laptop (this should be the laptop that has no code written on it yet) go to your Cloud9 account and follow the steps in [section 1 from **Getting Started** to **Updating the README**](./section1.md).
-When you get the the final step please delete the automatically generated README.md.
+Now on your laptop (this should be the laptop that has no code written on it yet) go to your CodeAnywhere account and follow the steps in [section 1 from **Getting Started** to **Updating the README**](./section1.md).

 This should give you a blank project.
 Now rather than doing all of that work again we would like to fast forward to the same point that your github repository is at.